balena-io-modules/balena-procbots/README.md

 ## Installation

-Run `npm install` in the root `resin-procbots` repository.
+Run `npm install` in the root `balena-procbots` repository.

 ProcBots uses a dynamic loader to execute its Client Bots.
 The `PROCBOT_BOTS_TO_LOAD` environment variable needs to be set to a valid ProcBot instance (the name of which corresponds to the bot names in `lib/bots`, eg. `versionbot`).

 Other environment variables are required depending on the ProcBot being executed.
 Please see the section at the bottom of this README which has links to each individual bots own documentation.

-### `resin-on-resin` Deployment
+### `balena-on-balena` Deployment

-Create new app, add appropriate git remote for resin.io.
+Create new app, add appropriate git remote for balena.io.

 ```
 gulp build
-git push resin master
+git push balena master
 ```

 Appropriate environment variables are required before execution.
 See below.

 ### Kubernetes Deployment

 Deploying to a local K8 cluster (or to an already existing environment) requires a bit of implicit knowledge.
-A framework for doing this within Resin exists.
+A framework for doing this within balena exists.
 Please speak to DevOps.

 ### Running Locally